 How to Go Swimming With a Colostomy Bag On

-As an ostomate who has been living with a colostomy for a while, you will know that colostomy patients can do virtually everything that people without one can, and a great number of patients can even do more than many people without a stoma.
+As an ostomate who has been living with a colostomy for a while, I know that colostomy patients can do virtually everything that people without one can.
+In fact, a great number of patients can even do more than many people without a stoma.

-The only limitation if there is any, is the patient’s limitations which he or she has set for themselves.
+The only limitation, if there is any, is the limitation that the patient has set for him or herself.
 In other words, if you are a colostomy patient, try as much as is possible not to limit yourself to certain activities that had been part of your lifestyle before your surgical procedure.